This post is part of the series 'Web Performance'. Be sure to check out the rest of the blog posts of the series!

 #Adding AVIF to your website

-To increase compatibility you should provide multiple formats of the same image.
-The PNG/JPG is supported by all browsers including older browsers.
-The AVIF is supported by some recent browsers.
-If you provide both images, the browser will choose the best one for the user.
+To maximize compatibility, serve multiple formats of the same image.
+PNG/JPG works in all browsers, including older ones, while AVIF is supported in modern browsers.
+By providing both, the browser selects the best option for each user.

 The <picture> element allows you to provide multiple sources for the same image.